 IMPORTANT NOTES:

-- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC pipe shown in Figure 17 is not provided in the extra parts bag. - The PVC Tee & Trap are not included with the TN furnaces.
-However the PVC Trap (P/N 664659) can be purchased thru your local distributor.
+- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC pipe shown in Figure 19 is not provided in the extra parts bag.